espocrm/documentation/administration/b2c.md

 # Configuring EspoCRM for B2C (Business-to-Client)

-By default EspoCRM is configured to use for B2B business.
+By default EspoCRM is configured for use in B2B business.
 But you can easily setup it for B2C.

-* Change `b2cMode` to true in your config file `data/config.php`.
-Since version 4.3.0 it can be configured at Administration > Settings.
+* Check 'B2C Mode' at Administration > Settings.
 * Remove *Account* tab from the navigation menu (Administration > User Interface).
 * Remove *Account* fields from your layouts (Administration > Layout Manager).
 * Disable an access to *Account* scope for all your roles (Administration > Roles).